Tommy Pham Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.46).
+- The Dodgers have the 19th-ranked team ERA across all MLB pitching staffs (4.45).

-- Dodgers pitchers combine to surrender 129 total home runs at a rate of 1.2 per game (to rank 13th in baseball).
+- Dodgers pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 12th in the league).

-- In his last time out on Friday, the lefty went five scoreless innings against the Oakland Athletics while surrendering three hits.
+- The righty last appeared on Saturday against the San Diego Padres, when he threw 3 2/3 innings, allowing one earned run while giving up six hits.

-- The 26-year-old has amassed a 4.69 ERA and 8.5 strikeouts per nine innings across 16 games this season, while giving up a batting average of .251 to opposing hitters.
+- The 24-year-old has an ERA of 4.26, with 8.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.